There’s a specific kind of mental tiredness that sleep doesn’t fix.

 But constant input without space to integrate?

-That’s what breaks clarity.
+That’s what fractures focus.

-You don’t need another five-step system.
+You don’t need another five-step productivity method.

 You need space where nothing is asking anything from you.